Boni (guerrilla leader): Biography

-According to legend, Boni was born into slavery as the mixed-race son of a Dutchman and his mistress, an African slave.
+According to legend, Boni was born into slavery as the mixed-race son of a Dutchman and an enslaved African woman.
 While pregnant, she fled into the forest, to the Cottica-Maroons.
 There, Boni was born about 1730.
 He learned hunting and fishing skills from elders in the community.
 The tribe in which Boni was born initially lived along the Cottica River in what is nowadays the Moengo resort in Suriname.

 In 1760, the Ndyuka people who lived nearby, signed a peace treaty with the colonists offering them territorial autonomy.
 In 1765, Boni succeeded Asikan Sylvester as the leader of his tribe.
 Boni also desired a peace treaty, however the Society of Suriname, started a war against him.
 The Society had considered negotiations a sign of weakness.
 Also the tribe numbered about 200 people, while the Ndyuka consisted of 2,000 people.
 Lichtveld pointed to the Berbice slave uprising as a possible reason for the change of policy.
 Regardless of the motivation, in 1768, the first village was discovered and destroyed.

 In 1770, two other Maroon groups joined the tribe which became known as the "Boni's" (later: Aluku) after their leader.
 He trained his people to be formidable enemies of the colonists.
 Well-known fellow warriors were Baron and Joli-coeur.

 Boni and his warriors operated from a large fortress with a four-meter-high wall, which they called Fort Boekoe.
 It was located in the wetlands of the coastal region of Commewijne, and named after the Boekoe Creek.
 The wetlands provided strategic defences, and they armed the garrison with rifles and a cannon.

 It was nearly impossible for the Dutch militia to trace or reach.
-From this strong position, the Bonis conducted numerous raids on plantations in the east of Suriname, especially in the area of the Cottica River.
+From this strong position, the Boni's conducted numerous raids on plantations in the east of Suriname, especially in the area of the Cottica River.
 During these raids, they took provisions, tools, weapons and women.
 Because of the many successes of Boni and his troops, some slaves tried to escape and join him.

 For the planters, the loss of slaves meant a considerable loss of capital.
 Because of the raids and raids that were undertaken from Boekoe, and the money-consuming punitive expeditions that followed, the fortress became a major concern for the colonists.
-The colony's militia was unable to counter the guerilla tactics of Boni.
+The colony's militia was unable to counter the guerrilla tactics of Boni.
 The militia was reinforced in 1772 by a corps of Zwarte Jagers (black hunters), recruited from 300 freed slaves and led by European officers.
 The soldiers were given freedom from slavery and a piece of land, if they enlisted.
 To distinguish them from Boni's troops, they wore red caps, which earned them the nickname Redi Musus (Dutch orthography: Redi Moesoes).